 How strong is the active noise cancelling?

 When it comes to noise cancelling these offer 13 different levels of ANC which is cool if you want to adjust them, but I did my testing at max noise cancelling here.
-If you look at the two graphs you can see that there is a significant difference between the regular passive isolation which blocks out basically nothing under 1kHz, and the graph with ANC turned on which shows a nice bump up meaning that those particular frequencies are not as loud.
-The constant hum of an air conditioner or the noise you hear in the air cabin of a plane lands below 1kHz, and these do a great job at cancelling them out.
-While these aren’t going to take the crown away from the Sony WH-1000XM4 or the AKG N700 NC, they’re still really impressive.
+If you look at the graph you can see that there is a difference between the regular passive isolation which only affects sounds higher than 1kHz, and ANC on its highest setting.
+The constant hum of an air conditioner falls below 1kHz, and these ANC headphones do a fine job of rendering those sounds up to half as loud as they’d otherwise sound.
+While these aren’t going to take the crown away from the Sony WH-1000XM4 or the Shure AONIC 50, they’re still effective.

 How do the Surface Headphones 2 sound?